-Following construction, an ‘establishment period’ of up to two years (to allow for revegetation and stabilisation of earthworks for example) will limit access to some areas on each site.
+Following construction and planting, an ‘establishment period’ of up to two years (to allow for revegetation and stabilisation of earthworks for example) will limit access to some areas on each site.

 Want to get up-to-date information straight to your inbox?
 Sign up to receive project updates.